 The interior is custom painted and the lighting is custom… even the front case lighting is custom (the ones that came with the case were crappy and didn’t work right).

-The desk is a stainless steel surface (same kind used in kitchens) mounted to custom-built legs.
+I built the desk myself.
+The top potion is a stainless steel surface (same kind used in kitchens) mounted to custom-built legs.
 This allows me and others to stand at the desk, but I also have a barstool-height chair that I use when sitting at the desk.

-The Ableton Push and X-Touch are propped up by frame holders-type braces.
-The M-Audio Oxygen49 and Tascam US-322 chill on a custom-made keyboard-like slider drawer.
+The Ableton Push and X-Touch are propped up by photography frame holders.
+The M-Audio Oxygen49 and Tascam US-322 chill on a slider drawer I created.
 The drawer is slid in most times.
-Behringer BCR2000 and Korg PadKontrol are held up by a custom-made mount that I created out of metal mic stand music sheet holders.
+The Behringer BCR2000 and Korg PadKontrol are held up by a mount I created out of metal mic stand music sheet holders.
 And finally, the little white thing chillin’ on the left corner of the desk is one of the four thermostats for my apartment’s AC.

 Later. – MJ